 New approaches are needed to reach people with undiagnosed HIV earlier

-At Independent Communications Authority of South Africa (ICASA), WHO is launching updated, consolidated guidance on HIV testing services (HTS) that will support the development and scale-up of evidence-based HTS approaches in different settings.
+At the International Conference on AIDS and STIs in Africa (ICASA), WHO is launching updated, consolidated guidance on HIV testing services (HTS) that will support the development and scale-up of evidence-based HTS approaches in different settings.
 This includes an updated recommendation on HIV self-testing (HIVST).

 WHO recommends HIVST as a discreet and convenient way to test, with the potential to reach people who need HTS who would not otherwise test.